mqtthiqs/at-doc/docs/modules/agitation.md

 polyadic](../atelier/modulation.md), each destination an agitation connects to will get a different random signal (**Multiplicity**).

+!!! note

-Note: Agitation is _bipolar_, meaning it moves equally above and below the destination parameter's set value.
+    Agitation is _bipolar_, meaning it moves equally above and below the destination parameter's set value.
 Therefore, to modulate across its full range of without clamping, the destination parameter must be centered and range set to 100%.

 ## Controls